 There are many types of massage techniques and you might want to test a few out to find one that most benefits you.
-Remember that massage is a form of therapy so consult with your doctor before you begin to address any concerns or restrictions.
+Remember that massage is a form of therapy so consult with your health care provider before you begin to address any concerns or restrictions.

-When selecting a massage therapist ensure that they are registered with the appropriate governing bodies, and verify that they have received academic training and have satisfied all of the requirements in order to practise as a massage therapist.
+When selecting a massage therapist ensure that they are registered with the appropriate governing body and verify that they have received academic training and have satisfied all of the requirements in order to practice as a Registered Massage Therapist.

-It is important to note that there are number of types of massage and while there are registered massage therapists, not all types of massage are accredited or have a governing body.
+It is important to note that there are several types of massage and while there are Registered Massage Therapists, not all types of massage are accredited, and not all provinces have a governing body for massage therapists.
 At present, massage therapy is a regulated health profession in only four Canadian provinces: BC, Ontario, Newfoundland, and New Brunswick.
-There is no nationally recognized body or organization which evaluates or assures the quality of massage therapy in Canada.
+There is no nationally recognized body or organization that evaluates or assures the quality of massage therapy in Canada.
 It’s best to look into the requirements surrounding massage therapy in the province you seek treatment in.

-Other enjoyable forms of touch could include experiencing a hot stone massage or an Indian head massage, both of which are extremely relaxing, although not administered by registered massage therapies.
+Other enjoyable forms of touch could include experiencing a hot stone massage or an Indian head massage, both of which are extremely relaxing although not always administered by Registered Massage Therapists.

 9. Don’t forget the power of laughter and humour

-A more positive and hopeful attitude can be gained through laughter and humour.
-It can lessen our likelihood of suffering feelings of depression and helplessness.
-After all, it’s difficult to feel anxious and tense when you have an enormous smile on your face.
+A positive and hopeful attitude can be fostered through laughter and humour.
+It is difficult to feel anxious and tense when you have an enormous smile on your face.

-Here are some ideas to help bring humour and laughter into your life during stress emergencies:
+Here are some ideas to help bring humour and laughter into your life during stressful times:

 - Unwind at the end of your day by watching a favourite TV show.
 (Preferably a comedy!)

 - Take some time to read the comics in the daily newspaper.
-For any that bring a smile to your face clip them out and keep them nearby for when you need a little laugh.
+Clip out the ones that bring a smile to your face and keep them nearby for when you need a chuckle.

 - Doesn’t everyone enjoy a bad joke?
 Crack a couple throughout the day.